-shall meet with the Planning Manager to review, the Applicant shall meet with the Planning Manager to review the proposal and applicable City requirements.
+- a.
+Before submitting a site plan for formal review, the Applicant shall meet with the Planning Manager to review the proposal and applicable City requirements.
 To initiate a formal review, all drawings and other materials required by Section Error!

 Reference source not found.5.28.1 shall be filed with the Planning Manager.
 A site plan shall not be considered filed until all drawings and other required materials have been submitted, and a site plan may be rejected if these materials are inadequate to confirm compliance with the requirements of this chapter.
 The Planning Manager shall review the site plan with other appropriate City departments and the Applicant and, except in the case of a site plan for administrative Planning Manager approval pursuant to Subsection Error!
-Reference source not found.5.30.1, shall make a report and recommendation on the proposed site plan to the Planning Commission.

-Planning Manager to schedule a pre-petition conference.
+Reference source not found.5.30.1, shall make a report and recommendation on the proposed site plan to the Planning Commission. - b.
+Before submitting a petition, the Applicant shall contact the Planning Manager to schedule a pre-petition conference.
 At the conference the Applicant shall present the proposed conceptual site plan and development program.
 The staff may provide the Applicant with their comments regarding compliance with required site plan information, the appropriate approving body, and the type of citizen participation required consistent with Section Error!
+Reference source not found.5.28.4. - c.
+Before submitting a site plan application for formal review, the Applicant shall comply with the citizen participation requirements in Section Error!
 Reference source not found.5.28.4.

-H.c.
-Before submitting a site plan application for formal review, the Applicant shall comply with the citizen participation requirements in Section Error!
-Reference source not found.
-5.28.4.